-With a large market, trademark registration in China of billions of people is even more important.
+With a large market like China, trademark registration in this country of billions of people is even more important.
 Evidence of the urgency of trademark registration in China is the leading number of trademark infringements in this country compared to other countries in the world.
-In the following article, Viet An Law will provide an overview of the way to register a trademark in China according to current law.
+Therefore, if you want to develop business, trade, and export goods in China, traders need to register trademarks in China to avoid disputes related to trademarks in this market.

 For protection in China, a registered trademark needs to meet the following conditions: